MCDMFG/KingdomsAndWarfare/README.md

 [Download the latest version of the extension at this link](https://github.com/MCDMFG/KingdomsAndWarfare/releases/latest/download/KingdomsAndWarfare.ext)

-For any suggestions, comments, or issues feel free to create an issue here, or reach out to me on Discord.
-My username is: Saagael#5728
+For any suggestions, comments, or issues feel free to create an issue here, or reach out to saagael or meandunique on Discord.

-Huge thanks to MeAndUnique for his help designing, developing, and debugging.

 ## Wiki